 Integrate Personalization with Big Data

 Most credit unions have more data then they know what to do with.
-Yours is no exception.
-Making big data part of your credit union’s marketing strategy is an important consideration because you can use it to offer better, more tailored, and more personalized products and services.
+Yours is no exception. ig data should be an important part of all credit union marketing strategies because you can use it to offer better, more tailored, and more personalized products and services.
 For example, you can use simple automation algorithms to recommend products and services to customers based on the previous usage.
 You can auto-approve individuals for loans and mortgages, so they can see what they qualify for and their interest rates before they ever shop with a competitor.
 You can also use big data to recommend account upgrades and changes at key moments, such as when individuals are graduating from college, buying their first home, or purchasing a car.
 You already have the data, you just have to use it.